-Raelene Prieb of Yorkton, Saskatchewan was on her way home this past Monday when she spotted a porcupine on the side of the road.
+Raelene Prieb of Yorkton, Saskatchewan was on her way home when she spotted a porcupine on the side of the road.
 The prickly creature seemed to have landed itself in a bit of a pickle.

 The porcupine had rolled itself onto its back and was unable to get back up.
 Prieb realized the animal would need her assistance.

 “I [was] going to have to help him, clearly.
 He [was] having a really bad Monday,” she told the CBC.

 Prieb, however, did not want to touch the animal — its sharp quills were nothing to laugh about — so she grabbed her handy window scraper.

 With her phone filming the animal in one hand, and the scraper in the other, she got to work rescuing the animal.

 Slowly, she managed to lever the porcupine onto its front.
 This success was short lived, however, as the bumbling animal tried to scale a snowbank only to end up back where it started: stuck on its back.

 Luckily, Prieb had stuck around and decided to help the creature out.
 She dug it a pathway through the snow and watched as the porcupine waddled its way to safety.